oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

         "etag": "63c...95c932"
     }

 After submitting the apply job, note *lifecycle-state* value is *ACCEPTED*.
 You can check the job progress at any time using the apply job *id*.
-See below *lifecycle-state* chenges to *IN_PROGRESS*.
+See below *lifecycle-state* changes to *IN_PROGRESS*.

     > $ oci resource-manager job get --job-id ocid1.ormjob.oc1.iad.aaa...zgfxyq
     {